 Daily sodium intake must be kept at <2g to control oedema, proteinuria and hypertension.
-In the UK, it is not common practice to ask patients to limit their protein intake based on proteinuria or kidney function.
-Protein restriction is not recommended in children, and dietary changes should be guided by paediatric dieticians, as this poses a risk of negative nitrogen balance, weight loss and malnutrition.
+While maintaining a total protein intake between 0.8-1.0g/kg/day may be appropriate in some adults with NS, protein restriction is not recommended in children, and dietary changes should be guided by paediatric dieticians, as this poses a risk of negative nitrogen balance, weight loss and malnutrition.
 A daily caloric intake of 30-35 kcal/kg consisting of <30% fat is also appropriate for adults depending on BMI and central adiposity.